Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Advising | Courses

 Equivalent Course(s): GRMN 24419, FNDL 24419

 CMLT 24425.
-Invasion Culture: Russia Through its Wars.
+Invasion Culture: Russia through its Wars.
 100 Units.

-A look at contemporary culture through Russia's invasions, from the Soviet invasion of Afghanistan in 1979 to the invasion of Ukraine in 2022.
-Broadly, this course explores how war determines cultural life.
-How do the policies and tactics of war, and the art and literature of wartime, convey ideas about power and the state, traditional vs. modern values, civilizational mission vs. cultural pluralism?
-Beyond Russian literature and film, we consider voices from Afghanistan, the Caucasus, Chechnya, Syria, Belarus, and Ukraine, asking, How are Russia's wars fought in the domain of culture?
+This course looks at contemporary culture through Russia's invasions, from the Soviet invasion of Afghanistan in 1979 to the full-scale invasion of Ukraine in 2022.
+Broadly, this course explores how war shapes cultural life.
+How do the policies and strategies of war, and the art and literature of wartime, convey ideas about power and the state, traditional vs. modern values, civilizational mission vs. cultural pluralism?
+Beyond Russian literature and film, we consider voices from Afghanistan, the Caucasus, Chechnya, Syria, Belarus, and Ukraine, asking, How are Russia's wars fought and resisted in the domain of culture?

 Instructor(s): Ania Aizman Terms Offered: Autumn